jerry-shijieli/GMM_based_Change_Detection_Framework_Using_Very_High_resolution_Satellite_Imagery/README.md

 ## Acknowledgments

 * Thank Prof. Raju Vatsavai for the support and advice on this project.
-* Thank all TAs of CSC522 course for the suggestion on both algorithms and software tools to faciliate project development.
+* Thank all TAs of CSC522 course for suggestions on both algorithms and software tools to faciliate project development.
-* Thank all team members for contributions on both project idea design, software implementation and experiment documentation.
+* Thank all team members for contributions on project idea design, software implementation and experiment documentation.